This delicious and filling tuna casserole has no noodles, but it has plenty of flavor!

-This low carb keto tuna casserole is so good!
-It has no noodles, and I promise - you won't miss them.
+I also use it to make this tuna casserole.
+It's so good!
+It has no noodles, but you won't miss them.
 It's a lazy casserole - minimal chopping necessary.
 And it's ready fast, so it's perfect for weeknight dinners.

 This is a delicious, filling, well-seasoned mixture of canned tuna, chopped red onion, mayonnaise, and cheese, baked until golden and bubbly.
 Here's an overview of the ingredients - the exact measurements are listed in the recipe card below:

-Canned tuna: I use skipjack tuna in this recipe because it's lower in mercury than other tuna species.
+Canned tuna: I use skipjack tuna in this recipe.

 Dijon mustard: It's creamier and less vinegary than yellow mustard.
 I do recommend using it here rather than using yellow mustard.

 Shredded Gruyere cheese: Other melty cheeses such as cheddar or provolone should work too.
 But Gruyere is especially flavorful.

 Chopped red onion: Make sure it's finely chopped.

 Chopped parsley: I use it mostly for garnish, so you can skip it if you don't have it on hand.
 It does add a nice splash of color, though.